 Courses are offered by the following departments: Agricultural & Biosystems Engineering, American Indian Studies, Chemical & Environmental Engineering, Electrical & Computer Engineering, Environmental Sciences, Geography, Materials Science & Engineering, and Optical Sciences.

-Faculty Committee Members for the Minor may be found at the GIDP Indige-FEWS site here: https://gidp.arizona.edu/indige-fews Prospective students MUST email the preferred Minor Faculty Committee Member to request advising and discuss the program prior to declaring the Minor in GradPath.
+Faculty Committee Members for the Minor may be found at the GIDP Indige-FEWS site here: https://gidp.arizona.edu/indige-fews.
+Prospective students MUST email the preferred Minor Faculty Committee Member to request participation on the dissertation committee and to discuss the program prior to declaring the Minor in GradPath.